JorgeRojo/slack-bitbucket-merge-control-chrome-extension/documentation/BUILD.md

    npm run dev
    ```

-   This builds the project and starts watching for changes.
+   This compiles TypeScript and copies static files to the `dist/` directory.

 2. **Make changes to TypeScript files:**
    - Edit `.ts` files in the `src/` directory
-   - The watch process will automatically rebuild
+   - Run `npm run build` to rebuild after changes
    - Check the console for compilation status

 3. **Test the extension:**